 The original Alan Wake is a game that went through quite a troubled development before it was finally released.
-After many iterations and changes in scope and direction, the final product was initially a cult hit, but didn’t hit the mass market it needed — at least not initially.
+After many iterations and changes in scope and direction, the final product was initially a cult hit but didn’t hit the mass market it needed — at least not initially.
 After two DLC episodes, a sequel was in the works to build upon the first game and revive some of the elements that had to be cut from the first in order for it to ship, but this was ultimately not meant to be.
-The sequel was cancelled and a smaller downloadable game, Alan Wake’s American Nightmare, was released instead.
+The sequel was canceled and a smaller downloadable game, Alan Wake’s American Nightmare, was released instead.

-The trailer did make it clear where we would be able to play Alan Wake 2.
+The initial trailer did make it clear where we would be able to play Alan Wake 2.
 It will launch on the PlayStation 5, Xbox Series X and S, as well as the Epic Game Store for PC.

-The announcement trailer is brief, but has some interesting details hidden within it.
+The announcement trailer is brief but has some interesting details hidden within it.
 It opens on a taped-off crime scene in the woods that looks very much like a location from the first game.
-There’s a dead body on a wooden or stone table, and a shadowy figure in the distance.
+There’s a dead body on a wooden or stone table and a shadowy figure in the distance.
 Alan begins a monologue about stories as the scene shifts to a city street, possibly New York, on a rainy night, with that same figure remaining in the scene.

-The camera continues to pull in as the scene warps once again to a street in Bright Falls, the location Alan Wake took place in, before shifting back to the city location.
+The camera continues to pull in as the scene warps once again to a street in Bright Falls, the location where Alan Wake took place, before shifting back to the city location.
 Alan finishes his monologue as the camera reveals that the figure we’ve been drawn to is, in fact, Alan Wale himself.
 He turns around, holding up a light, claiming that “This story will eat you alive.”
 As he turns and reveals his face, Alan whispers the final line: “This story is a monster, and monsters wear many faces.”
-We’re treated to a flash of Alan’s face, cheeks and bared teeth splattered with blood before the title drops.
+We’re treated to a flash of Alan’s face, cheeks, and bared teeth splattered with blood before the title drops.

 The last hint we could tease out of this teaser was a tiny detail in the moments we see of Bright Falls.
 The streets are, while deserted, decorated for the annual Deer Fest celebrations.
 In Alan Wake, you visit the town as it’s being prepared for the 68th Deer Fest, but in the trailer, the sign reads “Deer Fest 81.”
-That would set the sequel 13 years after the events of the first game, the same gap between the first game and the sequel releasing.
+That would set the sequel 13 years after the events of the first game, the same gap between the first game and the sequel’s release.

 In an interview, Lake stated that “we are diving deeper than ever, into an ocean of darkness,” and that Alan Wake 2 would be a “chilling experience with familiar psychological horror elements.”
 We also learned that the age rating would be bumped up to an M, while the first game received a T rating.
 This could allow for far more freedom in how the team wants to capitalize on this new focus on horror.